 Your Personal Information

 If you have recently moved, please login to your WebAdvisor account to change your address.
-For name changes, please visit a Student Service Centre with the appropriate documentation confirming the name change.

 Information regarding graduation and awards may be made public.
 If you have any questions or concerns about the collection and use of this information, or if you would like your graduation or awards information not made public, please contact the Student Service Centre.